Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

+- Q: Will this support realms other than Area 52 soon?
+- A: Yes.

+&nbsp;

 - Q: Will this support Linux?
 - A: Once we iron things out for Windows I'm open to it.

 &nbsp;

-- Q: Will this support other realms soon?
-- A: Yes.

-&nbsp;

-- Q: What if I reinstal Ascension to other location?
+- Q: What if I reinstal Ascension to other location or mess with Ascension folder structure?
 - A: Just delete `update_times.json`.
 That will re-trigger "the setup" and will try to find / ask for the WTF folder again.